 Biosecurity includes wild and feral animals because:

-Responsibility for wild and feral animal biosecurity is complex, with the Department of Primary Industries and the Livestock Health and Pest Authorities working with other organisations, particularly the Office for Environment and Heritage and the Australian Wildlife Health Network, as well as individuals concerned about wildlife and feral animals.
+Responsibility for wild and feral animal biosecurity is complex, with the Department of Primary Industries and the Livestock Health and Pest Authorities working with other organisations, particularly the Office for Environment and Heritage and Wildlife Health Australia, as well as individuals concerned about wildlife and feral animals.

 If you have found sick, injured or orphaned wildlife, please contact your local wildlife care organisation, such as WIRES.
 They can provide advice and take the animal into care or assist in getting the animal to a veterinarian for treatment, if required.